Dinosaur Sanctuary: Other dinosaurs and prehistoric animals

 A tank of these small reptiles is seen at the Chofu Paleoorganism Research Institute.
 The aquarium seems to be based on ones similar to those that house salamanders.

 Publication

 Written by Itaru Kinoshita, the series began serialization in Shinchosha's Monthly Comic Bunch magazine on March 19, 2021.
 Shin-ichi Fujiwara, a lecturer at the Nagoya University Museum, is serving as the series' research consultant.
 Monthly Comic Bunch was discontinued in March 2024.
 On April 26, 2024, the series resumed its serialization on Comic Bunch Kai.
-As of November 2025, the series' individual chapters have been collected into eight tankōbon volumes.
+As of June 2026, the series' individual chapters have been collected into nine tankōbon volumes.

 In January 2022, Seven Seas Entertainment announced that they licensed the series for English publication.
+Kinoshita has expressed he would like to see the series adapted into an anime or live-action film.